-&lt;sup>1 The Enzyme Commission number (EC number), as implemented by the Nomenclature Committee of the International Union of Biochemistry and Molecular Biology (IUBMB), is a numerical classification scheme for enzymes, based on the chemical reactions they catalyse.
+1 The Enzyme Commission number, as implemented by the Nomenclature Committee of the International Union of Biochemistry and Molecular Biology (IUBMB), is a numerical classification scheme for enzymes, based on the chemical reactions they catalyse.

-&lt;sup>2 A CAS Registry Number (CAS RN) is a unique identification number assigned by the Chemical Abstracts Service (CAS) to every chemical substance described in the open scientific literature.
+2 A CAS Registry Number is a unique identification number assigned by the Chemical Abstracts Service (CAS) to every chemical substance described in the open scientific literature.
+3 Specifications supplied by the applicant 4 Certificate of Analysis supplied by the applicant

-&lt;sup>3 JECFÀ (2006)

-&lt;sup>4 Food Chemicals Codex (FCC, 2018)
+5 JECFA (2006) 6 Food Chemicals Codex (FCC, 2018)